Rajanikanta Sen: Early life, education and profession

-Rajanikanta was born in a Vaidya family in the village of Bhangabari, Sirajganj of Pabna district, presently situated at Bangladesh.
+Rajanikanta was born in a Vaidya family in the Bhanga Bari village, Belkuchi, Sirajganj, Bangladesh (then greater Pabna District, Bengal Province, British India).
 He was the third child of Guruprasad Sen and Manomohini Debi.
 Rajanikanta's sister Ambuja Sundari Dasgupta was a renowned poet too.

 Originally, his ancestors hailed from Sahadevpur village under Tangail Subdivision of Mymensingh District on right side of Brahmaputra in Bangladesh.
 When Rajanikanta's great grand father Jogiram died, his pregnant wife Karunamoyee came to his Brother's residence at Bhangabari village and gave birth to Golaknath, grand father of Rajanikanta.
 Though Golaknath was deprived of higher education due to financial constraints, he imparted best of education to his two sons, Govindanath and Guruprasad.
 Govindanath practiced law in the court of Rajshahi in Bangladesh.
 Guruprasad, father of Rajanikanta, passed LLB from Dacca university and became a sub-judge.
 He served as sub-judge in many parts of Bengal, such as Rangpur, Dinajpur, Bhagalpur, Munger, Kalna, and Katwa, and finally came to Krishnanagar and retired.Guruprasad was posted in Katwa when Rajanikanta was born.

 Rajanikanta started his schooling at Boalia Zilla School (now Rajshahi Collegiate School).
 He learned Sanskrit from Rajnath Tarkaratna, a neighbour in his village Bhangakuthi during school vacations.
 He got Gopal Chandra Lahiri as his academic mentor.
 In 1882 he passed Entrance Examination from Coochbihar Jenkins School.
 Other claims such as he was from Koochbihar are of no substance.
 Then he came to Calcutta and passed FA in 1885 with second division.
 He completed BA degree in 1889 and BL degree in 1891 from Kolkata City College.
 He too then started practicing law in Rajshahi where Govindanath was practicing.
 Rajanikanta earned reputation quickly.
 However, his passion lay in cultural activities like music, literature, acting in plays etc. In this endeavor he received support from his friends such as historian Akshay Kumar Maitreya, and also from his wife.
 He worked as a Munsif for some days in Natore and Naogaon.